The North Face Taggart Pants

 What you wear hiking has more to do with comfort and durability than it does with looking good.
 Fortunately, The North Face Taggart Pant feels great, looks great, and stands up to tons of abuse, so you don't have to choose.
 The stretchy fabric, gusseted crotch, and relaxed fit all work together to keep you comfortable all day on the trail-from your waist to your ankles, anyway.

 - Backcountry.com refers to the men's version

+On Sale.
 Free Shipping.
-The North Face Men's Taggart Pant DECENT FEATURES of The North Face Men's Taggart Pant Durable, midweight, abrasion-resistant four-way-stretch nylon Zip-fly and center front snap Belt loops Welted hand pockets Crotch gusset Secure-zip side and rear pockets Lined waistband for comfort Active fit The SPECS of The North Face Men's Taggart Pant Average Weight: 10 oz / 290 g Inseam: regular: 32in.
-90D 142 g/m2 (5 oz/yd2) 95% nylon 5% elastane stretch woven This product can only be shipped within the United States.
+The North Face Men's Taggart Pant FEATURES of The North Face Men's Taggart Pant Active fit Durable, midweight, abrasion resistant four-way stretch nylon Zip-fly and center front snap Belt loops Welted hand pockets Crotch gusset Secure-zip side and rear pockets Lined waistband for comfort QuickDry Ultraviolet Protection Factor (UPF) 50 SPECIFICATIONS of The North Face Men's Taggart Pant Average Weight: 11.29 oz / 320 g Inseam: regular: 32in.
+90D 142 g/m2 (5 oz/yd2) 95% nylon, 5% elastane stretch woven This product can only be shipped within the United States.
 Please don't hate us.